silnrsi/fonts/fonts/sil/akatab/README.txt

 Unicode ranges and languages, smart font features and how to use them, please see the documentation folder.

+Tirra is a Unicode font for the Tifinagh script.
+It is a subset of Akatab specifically for languages using Neo-Tifinagh.
+It also includes a set of common Neo-Tifinagh ligatures that combine certain base characters with the Labialization Mark.
+Smart font routines automatically produce these ligatures.

-Akatab is released under under the SIL Open Font License (https://openfontlicense.org).
+Akatab and Tirra are released under the SIL Open Font License (https://openfontlicense.org).

 The Latin glyphs are based on the OFL-licensed Source Sans Pro fonts